Research and Methods in the Study of Social Protest:

 Editors: Giovanni A. Travaglino, Brian Callan & Eugene Nulman

-Social protest emerges from a complexity of phenomena.
-Structures and practices of organisations, governments, economies, armies, or interest groups may afford opportunity for the appearance of injustice, inequity, oppression or immorality pushed too far in the minds of individuals, communities, and dispersed networks of peoples and ideals.
+Social protest emerges from the complexity of phenomena.
+Structures and practices of organizations, governments, economies, armies, or interest groups may afford an opportunity for the appearance of injustice, inequity, oppression or immorality pushed too far in the minds of individuals, communities, and dispersed networks of peoples and ideas.
 Clearly we can learn much from a multidisciplinary approach to the wide variety of personal, socio-political and environmental factors that shape the emergence and impact of social protest.

 Different traditions have developed dissimilar, and sometimes divergent, sets of analytical tools through which to explore social actions, social movements, social protest and other forms of contention.
 These differences are often paralleled by a priori epistemological endeavours and ontological claims about the nature of the object of study, the relevance of its proprieties, and the appropriate level of analysis.

 While each of the theoretical and empirical apparatuses and their forms of expression and representation obviously have their own strengths, underlying or even unstated axioms can problematize the multidisciplinary endeavour.
 Indeed methodology is so central to what we do that the certainty afforded by concepts like rigour, objectivity, science, and hermeneutics may blind us to prejudices and persuasions both disciplinary and personal.
 Can results be presented apart from their interpretation in anthropology?
 What is the meaning of ‘objective’ in sociology or psychology?
 Is a methodological section appropriate in a literary work?